 (7) Subject to this clause the chairperson is to determine the procedure for convening and conducting meetings of the Board.

-[Clause 5 inserted by No. 41 of 2006 s.
+[Clause 5 inserted: No. 41 of 2006 s.
 68.]

 6. Conditions of service

 (1) Members appointed by the Governor, other than a member who is a judge, are entitled to the remuneration and allowances set by the Governor from time to time on the recommendation of the Public Sector Commissioner.